dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 </html>
 ```

-To finish off the header, let's dive into `App.vue` and add in some text so that we can get something on screen, if nothing else.
-Add some content at the top to let our users know what the app is, and a bit of styling just to neaten it up a bit.
-My `App.vue` content now looks like this:
+To finish off the header, let's dive into `App.vue` and add in some text so that we can get something on screen.
+Let's add some content at the top, so our users know what the app is, and a bit of styling just to neaten it up a bit.
+After that, the `App.vue` content will look like this:

 {% highlight html %}
 <template>
   <div id="app">

     <div class="page-header">
       <h1>Kanban Board</h1>
       <p class="lead">An example of a Kanban board, written in Vue.js</p>